joelters/Website/code.markdown

    Extreme Gradient Boosting (XGB), Catboosting (CB) and a SuperLearner combining all of these learners.

-  - [ineqopp](https://github.com/joelters/ineqopp):  goal of ineqopp is to provide estimates  and tests for Inequality of Opportunity (IOp) using several methods.
+  - [ineqopp](https://github.com/joelters/ineqopp): the goal of ineqopp is to provide estimates  and tests for Inequality of Opportunity (IOp) using several methods.
 Debiased IOp estimates can be computed using any Machine Learner among: Lasso, Ridge, Random Forest, Conditional Inferest Forest,